-See Note 11 to the Consolidated Financial Statements.
-Except for the risk associated with fluctuations in currency, we do not believe there are any specific risks attendant to our foreign operations that are significantly different than the general business risks discussed elsewhere in this Annual Report.
+See Note 12 to the Consolidated Financial Statements.
+Except for the risk associated with fluctuations in currency, we do not believe there are any specific risks attendant to our foreign operations that are materially different than the general business risks discussed above, in Management's Discussion and Analysis of Financial Condition and Results of Operations in Item 7 of this Form 10-K, or elsewhere in this Form 10-K.